-In this article, Conztanz will outline how digital transformation enables all of the above outcomes.
+In this article, we’ll explore what an airline digital transformation involves, and see how it enables all of the above outcomes.

-We’ll also highlight some of the key challenges to implementing a digital transformation program… and how to overcome them by overlaying an agile IT solution onto your current IT assets.
+We also highlight some of the key challenges involved in implementing digital transformation programs, as well as seeing how to overcome them by overlaying an agile solution to your current IT assets.

 Don't have time to read right now?
 Get the PDF